Skip to content

 • The User ID should uniquely identify the user on the particular device.

-• (The term Ocra in the hostname ocra.api.sinch.com is just the name for the Sinch API that the SDK clients target)
+• The term Ocra in the hostname ocra.api.sinch.com is the name of the Sinch API that SDK clients target.

-• The Push Configuration is a configuration object that allows Sinch SDK to send push messages notifying about incoming calls.
-See push noficiation section for more information about this feature.
+• The Push Configuration lets the SDK send push messages to notify about incoming calls.
+See the Push notifications section for more information.

 Start the Sinch Client